bwsw/cloudstack-ui/docs/source/CSUI-Firewall.rst

 A new security group template is created on the base of existing templates.
 This security group will be created as a custom template (with a ``custom-template`` type).

-If you would like to create a new security group template, click "Create" in the bottom-right corner and fill in the form:
+If you would like to create a new security group template, click "Create" |create icon| in the bottom-right corner and fill in the form:

 .. figure:: _static/Firewall_CreateTemplate.png

-   :scale: 70%
+.. note:: Required fields are marked with an asterisk (*).

 - Name * - Enter a name for the template.
 - Description - Provide a short description for the firewall template.
 - Basic rules - Click "ADD" to open the list of rules to assign them to the template.
 In the appeared window select a template in the “All templates” list at the left and move it to the “Selected templates” list at the right by clicking the arrow icon:

 .. figure:: _static/Firewall_SelectRules.png
-   :scale: 70%

 Click “SELECT ALL” to move all templates from left to right at once.